-Noah is a 3D type artist and illustrator located in Philadelphia, PA.
-Noah has combined 7 years of design and CGI with his love of lettering and touchable textures.
-He's worked with awesome clients like Fox, Method Home, BBC, Entertainment Weekly and more.
+Noah Camp is a 3D type artist and illustrator located in Philadelphia, PA.
+Noah has combined 8 years of design and CGI with his love of hand-lettering and touchable textures.
+He's worked with awesome clients like Fox, Method Home, BBC, Entertainment Weekly, and more.
 Internationally regarded as innovative and eye-catching, his 3D typography and illustration can bring your ideas to life in a way that stops your audience in their tracks.

 This process ensures that the best work is achieved and that the client and the artist are both on the same page.